Family Services

 3rd Thursday: 5:00 PM – 7:00 PM

-If you are unable to attend a clinic refer to Self-Help Legal Resources on this page
+If you are unable to participate in a clinic during the scheduled hours or if your matter is a civil/criminal, refer to Self-Help Legal Resources on this page

-The Court may order a home study of one or both parties.
-The investigator will conduct a full investigation and have full access to all outlined documents named in the Court order.
-The investigator will prepare a written report of findings, including recommendations, to the Court.
-Criminal background check is required for all adult residents of the home.
+The Court may order a Home Study to assist the Court in evaluating the appropriateness of a residence for custody and adoption cases.
+The Court appointed Investigator will conduct a full investigation, including required criminal background checks of all adult residents of the home and have full access to all outlined documents named in the Court order.
+The Investigator will prepare a written report of findings, including recommendations, to the Court.
 Verbal testimony may also be required by the Court.
-These investigations are utilized by the Court for custody and adoption cases.
-Parties are responsible for the cost of a home study as instructed in the Court Order and/or by the investigator.
-These fees must be paid in advance and directly to the investigator identified in the Court Order before the investigation will begin.
-The investigator requires ninety days (90) to complete a report and file with the Clerk.
+Parties are responsible for the cost of a Home Study as instructed in the Court Order and/or by the Investigator.
+These fees must be paid in advance and directly to the Investigator identified in the Court Order before the investigation will begin.
+The Investigator requires ninety days (90) to complete a report and file with the Clerk.
+A written report is filed and sealed by the Court.

 Mediation